House Bill No. 41

 department shall also prepare a statement upon written request of 15 or more legislators communicated directly to the

-department by the legislators or communicated to the committee and forwarded to the department in the manner AS
+department by the legislators or communicated to the committee and forwarded to the department in the manner provided

 (k) petition the department to promulgate, amend, or repeal a rule.
 Within 60 days after submission of a petition, the department shall either deny the petition in writing, stating its reasons for the denial, or shall initiate rulemaking proceedings in accordance with 2-4-302 through 2-4-305.